aws/amazon-neptune-for-graphql/README.md

   or `--create-update-apollo-server-subgraph`which contain custom scalars require manual steps to add custom scalar resolvers for additional query validation.
-- Query fragments are supported for Apollo Server but not yet for App Sync
+- Query fragments are supported for Apollo Server but not yet for App Sync.
-- Inline fragments are not yet supported
+- Inline fragments are not yet supported.
 - When working with sort values as variables, Apollo Server may not support an array variable but will accept variables inside an array.
 For example
   ```sort: $test``` with variable ```{"test": [{"country": "ASC"}]}``` may